It is the applicant's responsibility

 Validity

-The health insurance shall be valid for six months from the date of the registration of the applicant's legal domicile in Iceland.
+The health insurance shall be valid for three months from the date of the registration of the applicant's legal domicile in Iceland.
 The registration is usually made from the day the applicant‘s photo for a residence permit card is taken, either at the Directorate of Immigration or a district commissioner‘s office, given that the applicant has stayed in Iceland from that date onward.

 If it becomes necessary to change the period of validity of an Icelandic insurance, i.e. because the applicant has not arrived in Iceland yet and the application processing has taken longer than expected, the applicant must contact his/her insurance company.

-Six months after being registered with a legal domicile in Iceland the applicant will automatically be covered by the national health insurance.
+Three months after being registered with a legal domicile in Iceland the applicant will automatically be covered by the national health insurance.

 Documents demonstrating secure means of financial support